MilkZoft/MakingDevelopers/README.md

 # MakingDevelopers

-[Codejobs](https://www.codejobs.biz "Codejobs") is developing Mastodone CMS with new technologies such as: Node, React, Redux, Handlebars, Gulp, HTML5, Stylus and more... and teaching how to do it.
+<a href="https://www.codejobs.biz" target="_blank" title="Codejobs">Codejobs</a> is developing Mastodone CMS with new technologies such as: Node, React, Redux, Handlebars, Gulp, HTML5, Stylus and more... and teaching how to do it.

 You can see the videos that we have done so far and get involve in the project!